 Deployments include: Two tours in support Operation Iraqi Freedom; Bogota, Colombia; the United States Embassy in Panama City, Panama, and Operation Enduring Freedom.

 Lt.
 Col. Morales’ military education includes the Armor Officer Basic Course, Basic Airborne Course, M1A2 Tank Commander Certification Course, Adjutant General Captain’s Career Course, Combined Arms Services Staff School, Psychological Operations Officer Qualification Course, Regional Studies for Latin America Course and the Command General and Staff School at the Western Hemisphere Institute for Security Cooperation (WHINSEC).

-His awards and decorations include the Bronze Star Medal, Meritorious Service Medal with three oak leaf clusters, Joint Service Commendation Medal, Army Commendation Medal with one oak leaf cluster, the Army Achievement Medal with five oak leaf clusters, the Army Good Conduct Medal, the National Defense Service Medal with Star, the Iraq Campaign Medal, Global War on Terrorism Service Medal, Korean Defense Service Medal, Armed Forces Service Medal, Humanitarian Service Medal, United Nations Medal (Haiti), the Joint Meritorious Unit Award with two oak leaf clusters, the Air Assault Badge, the Parachutist Badge, and the Combat Action Badge.
+His awards and decorations include the Bronze Star Medal with one oak leaf cluster, the Meritorious Service Medal with two oak leaf cluster, the Joint Service Commendation Medal, the Army Commendation Medal with three oak leaf cluster, the Army Achievement Medal with three oak leaf cluster, the Meritorious Unit Commendation Medal, the National Defense Service Medal, the Iraqi Campaign Medal with two service stars, the Afghanistan Campaign Medal with one service star, the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, the Korean Defense Service Medal, the Army Service Ribbon, the Overseas Service Ribbon with numeral 3, the NATO International Security Assistance Force Medal and the Parachutist Badge.